Table Manners Tips

 Table Manners Tip #15 - Reaching

 Just how close does something on the table have to be before you reach out and get it yourself?
 That's simple: within easy reach of your arm when you're leaning only slightly forward.
-Don't lean past the person sitting next to you or lunge to perform what's known as the boardinghouse reach.
+Don't lean past the person sitting next to you.
 A request to "please pass the [item]" is required for everything beyond that invisible boundary, as is a thank-you to whoever does the passing (read more about passing etiquette).

 Table Manners Tip #16 - Unfamiliar Food

 If a food you're not sure how to eat comes on a platter of appetizers - a type of sushi, perhaps, or crab in the shell - you, as a polite diner, have three choices of how to proceed: (1) Wait until someone else starts to eat and follow suit.
 (2) Ask how the food should be eaten (fingers or fork, for example).
 (3) Avoid the food altogether.